-This is the first of three level I?fieldwork experiences.?Students will analyze and practice professional behaviors, activity analysis, therapeutic use of self, and professional communication skills.?Students will complete community-based fieldwork and simulated fieldwork experiences using asynchronous online content to correlate with the curriculum plan.
-Experiences will include psychosocial, pediatrics, and adult settings.
+This is the first of three level I fieldwork experiences.
+Students will analyze and practice professional behaviors, activity analysis, therapeutic use of self, and professional communication skills.
+Students will complete community-based fieldwork and simulated fieldwork experiences using asynchronous online content to correlate with the curriculum plan.
 The seminar portion of the course will include practical lab sessions, on campus instruction/ discussions, and/ or asynchronous online content.